BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 configuring a software build) so that, ideally, the user only needs to understand the DSL in order to do the job.

-For example, to tell Gradle where to find the source files, you can say:
+For example, to tell Gradle where to find your Java source files, you can say:

 ```groovy
 sourceSets {